-Worker exposure to hazardous drugs has been identified by OSHA as a problem of increasing health concern.
+OSHA has identified worker exposure to hazardous drugs as a problem of increasing health concern.
 Preparation, administration, manufacturing, and disposal of hazardous medications may expose hundreds of thousands of workers, principally in healthcare facilities and the pharmaceutical industry, to potentially significant workplace levels of these chemicals.
 Antineoplastic cytotoxic medications, anesthetic agents, anti-viral agents, and others, have been identified as hazardous.
 These hazardous medications are capable of causing serious effects including cancer, organ toxicity, fertility problems, genetic damage, and birth defects.

 How do I find out about employer responsibilities and workers' rights?